interior dezine and decorating experts providing free information, downloads, courses, ideas and advice.

 When he returned to England he became the Court Architect to George III.
 There were already changes happening in the Georgian furniture, the flowing curves, the ornate carving.
 Adam brought back the simple classical lines of the Roman and Greek Styles.

-The people then turned to Adam's simple straight lines and simple mouldings.
+The people then turned to Adam’s simple straight lines and simple moldings.
 He started the new Neo Classical style.

 Sideboard